ellysh/video-game-bots/OtherApproaches/output-device-emulation.md

 4. Active project community and good documentation.

 Arduino board has all of these features.
 This hardware is a good choice if you do not have experience with embedded development.
 Next question is which version of Arduino board you should choose.
 Arduino IDE provides [libraries](https://www.arduino.cc/en/Reference/MouseKeyboard) to emulate keyboard and mouse devices.
 According to the documentation some of boards do not support these libraries.
 Appropriate versions of boards for you are Leonardo, Micro and Due.
+You should connect the board to your computer via USB cable.
+Now the hardware is ready to work.

-Second topic after gathering the hardware is to choose a software for development.
-Arduino IDE with compiler and libraries is available on the [official website](http://www.arduino.org/downloads).
+Second topic after preparing the hardware is to choose a software for development.
+Arduino IDE with C++ compiler and libraries is available for download on the [official website](http://www.arduino.org/downloads).

+There are steps to configure Arduino IDE after installation:

+1. Choose a model of your board as a target device for compiler.
+This option is available in the "Tools"->"Board:..." item of the main menu.
+You can clarify the model of connected board via the "Tools"->"Port:..." menu item.

+2. Choose a connection port to the board via the "Tools"->"Board:..." item of the main menu.

+Now Arduino IDE is prepared to work.
+Next step is installation of the drivers for Arduino board.
+You should launch the installer application from the Arduino IDE subdirectory.
+This is a default path for the installer `C:\Program Files (x86)\Arduino\drivers`.
+There are two installers with `dpinst-amd64.exe` and `dpinst-x86.exe` names in the `drivers` directory.
+You should choose the first installer for 64-bit Windows version and the second one for 32-bit version.
+The board should be connected to your computer during all drivers installation process.

+We will use AutoIt scripting language to send commands to the Arduino board.

 ## Keyboard Emulation

 ## Mouse Emulation

+## Keyboard and Mouse Emulation

 ## Summary